nazagutierrez/Tasks-app-react/README.md

-# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project maded with Create React App, the objetive is train my development techniques with react.
+I hope you like it :)

+> www.linkedin.com/in/nazarenogutierrezoficial